freedomofpress/securedrop-docs/docs/https_source_interface.rst

 Onion URL, so you should start by reviewing `DigiCert's documentation`_ for obtaining a ``.onion`` certificate.

-The EV certificates display in browsers with a green trust bar, including information about the organization:
+The EV certificates display information about an organization under the certificate icon beside the URL bar:

 |HTTPS Onion cert|

-The additional information about the organization, such as name and geographic location, are checked by the CA during the EV process.
+Additional information about the organization, such as name and geographic location, are checked by the CA during the EV process.
 A Source can use this information to confirm the authenticity of a SecureDrop instance, beyond the verification already available in the `SecureDrop Directory`_.